On this dayJun 01, 1921

 "In all of my experience I have never witnessed such scenes as prevailed in this city when I arrived at the height of the rioting," a military official recalled days later in a New York Times news article.
 "Twenty-five thousand whites, armed to the teeth, were raging the city in utter and ruthless defiance of every concept of law and righteousness.
 Motor cars, bristling with guns swept through your city, their occupants firing at will."
 Some researchers estimate that as many as 300 Black people were killed in the violence.

 None of the white rioters were convicted of any crime for their violent attack, and survivors of the violence received no compensation for lost property.
-In 2001, eighty years after the massacre, Oklahoma approved funds to redevelop the area and build a memorial.
+In 2001, 80 years after the massacre, Oklahoma approved funds to redevelop the area and build a memorial.

 Today, the Greenwood Cultural Center stands in the same community where the massacre took place, committed to preserving and sharing the proud and tragic history of "Black Wall Street."